 Here at Yogafurie in Bristol we teach regular Yoga classes in a hot room.
-We heat the room to between 40-42 o C (depending on the season) and practice traditional, authentic Yoga.
+We heat the room to between 30-42 o C (depending on the class style) and practice traditional, authentic Yoga.

 Why so warm?
 The science bit is below.
 In a nutshell, you move and breathe better when you’re warm.
 All the good benefits of Yoga happen more quickly in the warmth.

 Some classes are challenging and dynamic, others are slow and refreshing.
 Check the Hot Yoga timetable to find the class that suits you best.